Aortiz91/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. Used 2# to transformate a Variable to Decimal
 12. Used printf to display combination of lowcase letters using {}{}.
 Argument s is used to print combinations as strings,  \n to make one output per line, and grep -v after a pipe to skip combination "oo"
 13.
+Used printf to print the Variable  in two decimals.
+The 'f' specifies the format of floating number and the '0.2' indicates the number will have two decimals.